min4builder/lakec/README.md

-# Lake is C but better
+# Lake is C but sweeter

 Lake is a new programming language, meant to replace C for the author personally, as a kernel- and game-development tool, and also to be